TanStack/table/docs/api/core/table.md

 type columns = ColumnDef<TData>[]
 ```

 The column defs to use for this table.
-See the [Table API](../table.md) for more information on creating column definitions.
+See the [Column Defs Guide](../guide/column-defs.md) for more information on creating column definitions.

 ### `defaultColumn`